Mavlarn/vantiq-hbase-connector/README.md

 And run:
 ```
-vantiq -s <profileName> load sourceimpls amqpSource.json
+vantiq -s <profileName> load sourceimpls hbaseSource.json
 ```

 ## Create source
-In VANTIQ, you should see a new Source type named *AMQPProtoSource*, create a new source with this type, and config:
+In VANTIQ, you should see a new Source type named *HBaseSource*, create a new source with this type, and config:
 ```
 {
-    "amqp_server_host": "localhost",
+    "hbase_server_host": "localhost",
-    "amqp_server_port": "5672",
-    "amqp_user": "username",
-    "amqp_password": "thePassword",
-    "queue": "test_name",
-    "proto_name": "Face",
-    "proto_class_name": "Face$FACE_DETECT_MESSAGE"
+    "hbase_server_port": "2181"
 }
 ```